openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 * `tcp`, which requires a direct network connection between two instances of the TSP CLI.
    In practice, you can use this only on a local network (or the same machine, if you use different ports), but this functionality is added to demonstrate the flexibility of having multiple transports.
-This transport mode is only available to `did:peer`.
-To use TCP transport, use the `--tcp address:port` flag to `tcp create-peer`.
+   To use TCP transport, use the `--tcp address:port` flag to `tcp create`.

 The TSP SDK also provides a couple more transport types and provides methods to use custom transport solutions (see [transport layers](../transport.md)), although these are not available through the CLI.